pran-7-5/eco_style/README.md

 It can be recovered very easily, that's why you are not safe in the service center

 If you move a photo to another device, it is still not deleted, so you will think that memory will get full, so the old deleted data will be permanently deleted if memory gets full by new data Overriding.
 Until the new data is full, the previously deleted data will remain hidden.

-If you choose a quick format an internal drive/Pen Drive/external hard disk...
+If you choose a quick format an internal drive/Pen Drive/external hard disk.
 Data will not be removed.
 So you have to uncheck the quick format option, so that deep format will run, so only after a deep format will everything be erased.

-So how to download, when you download it asks where to save, there you have to select memory card in case of phone, and Pndrive like 32gb, use low memory, work on it, upload it to the cloud drive(you can permanently delete data in cloud) , then deep format the memory card.
+So how to download, when you download it asks where to save, there you have to select memory card in case of phone, and Pndrive like 32gb, use low memory, work on it, upload it to the cloud drive(you can permanently delete data in cloud), then deep format the memory card.

 ```